 Looking to switch IT partners?

-What Constitutes as a successful IT Project?
+What Constitutes a Successfully Executed IT Project?

 Which of the below will reflect the best on you and ultimately help your organization win?